GyroSuperintelligence/BabyLM/guides/Genetics.md

 **Angular Progression**: The CGM stages follow the precise angular sequence π/2 → π/4 → π/4 → 0, corresponding to CS → UNA → ONA → BU.
 This progression ensures complete closure with zero defect, achieving perfect recursive alignment.

-> The build-time discovery process, a cornerstone of GyroSI, explores this physical reality and discovers an immutable, finite manifold of **precisely 788,986 unique physical states**.
+> The build-time discovery process, a cornerstone of GyroSI, explores this physical reality and discovers an immutable, finite ontology of **precisely 788,986 unique physical states**.
 The entire universe of possible system configurations is not only known but also compact, with a measured **diameter of 6 steps**, meaning any state is reachable from any other in at most seven transformations.
 This is the 'Genome', the system's complete set of possible states.

-**Abstraction via Manifold and Hashing**: The system's primary mechanism for generalization is its finite physical manifold.
+**Abstraction via Manifold and Hashing**: The system's primary mechanism for generalization is its finite physical ontology.
 An infinite variety of input sequences will inevitably drive the system into one of the 788,986 canonical states.
 When different experiences lead to the same internal state, the system learns they share a fundamental structural meaning.
 Hash collisions in the phenotype layer are a secondary, context-specific abstraction built upon this primary physical reality, where different physical contexts mapping to the same semantic address are learned to share an essential meaning.

 ### **2.5 The Measured Manifold: Theory Meets Reality**
 The CGM is not merely a theoretical framework; it is a predictive model whose consequences are now measured.
 The 8-bit instruction space (`GENE_Mic_M`), representing the "quantum of action," directly leads to an 8-step closure of the state space.